Breast Implants Vs Fat Transfer: Which Do I Get?

 Saline Breast Implants

-The first implant we offer is the one most are familiar with; the saline breast implant.
+The first implant we offer is the one most are familiar with: the saline breast implant.
 This type of implant is filled with a sterile saltwater solution known as saline.
-The implant casing is inserted empty during the procedure, placed into position, and filled with the saline solution until they reach the desired size.
+The implant casing is inserted empty during the procedure, positioned, and filled with saline solution until it reaches the desired size.

 There are many reasons why saline implants are such a popular choice.
 For starters, they’re less invasive.
-Because the implant casings are inserted empty, the incisions of the procedure are less than that of silicone implants.
+Because implant casings are inserted empty, the incisions are smaller than those for silicone implants.
 This also allows us to have more direct control over the size and placement of the implant.

-Another reason that makes saline breast implants so great is that the saline solution within them is less expensive than silicone.
-Typically saline implants are a few hundred, to just over a thousand dollars less than silicone.
+Another reason saline breast implants are so great is that the saline solution inside them is less expensive than silicone.
+Typically, saline implants cost a few hundred to just over a thousand dollars less than silicone implants.

 Finally, another main reason that one might favour these types of implants is that their contents are safe.
-Saline is a sterile solution, and In the event of a rupture, it can be safely absorbed by the body.
-A ruptured saline implant will be noticeable almost right away by the quick progression of the “deflation,” allowing you to seek the necessary removal and replacement almost instantly, where silicone ruptures may take longer to discover.
+Saline is a sterile solution, and in the event of a rupture, it can be safely absorbed by the body.
+A ruptured saline implant will be noticeable almost right away, with a rapid “deflation,” allowing you to seek removal and replacement almost instantly, whereas silicone ruptures may take longer to detect.

 There are a few drawbacks to saline implants, however.
-Firstly, the saline filling of the implant is a liquid and thus can slosh around during activities involving movement such as exercise.
-The effect of the saline moving can cause a “rippling” texture during these times, making it easier to determine the evidence an implant exists beneath the skin.
+Firstly, the saline filling of the implant is a liquid and thus can slosh around during activities involving movement, such as exercise.
+The movement of saline can cause a “rippling” texture during these times, making it easier to determine that an implant exists beneath the skin.
 Saline breast implants also don’t strictly feel like authentic natural breasts, which can be an undesired effect if a patient is trying to be discreet about their implants.

 Silicone Breast Implants (Gummy Bear)

-The successor to the saline breast implant, silicone breast implants, are also known as the gummy bear implant.
-The gummy bear implant gets its name due to the dense silicone gel that fills the implant, similar to the texture of a gummy bear.
+The successor to saline breast implants, silicone breast implants, are also known as gummy bear implants.
+The gummy bear breast implants get their name from the dense silicone gel that fills them, which has a texture similar to a gummy bear.

-Being filled with the denser material allows for a reduced risk of rupture, as the material is form stable in the event of the outer shell casing being broken.
+Being filled with denser material reduces the risk of rupture, as the material is form-stable if the outer shell casing is broken.

-The material also feels and looks more natural to the touch than saline implants and does not ripple under the skin as the material does not move about as the body motions about.
+The material also feels and looks more natural to the touch than saline implants and does not ripple under the skin, as it does not move with the body.

 This isn’t to say that silicone implants are perfect, however.
 While the event of a silicone implant rupturing is less likely than that of a saline implant, the possibility for leakage still can occur.
-As the material is far denser and more cohesive, the silicone can gradually leak out over time, making it hard to notice the rupture until it has been going on for some time.
+Because the material is much denser and more cohesive, the silicone can leak out gradually, making the rupture hard to notice until it has been going on for some time.
 As silicone is a foreign material to the body, it cannot be absorbed like the saline solution and requires surgery to remove it from the tissue.
-This is why it is recommended for patients of this implant to receive an MRI every few years to check in on the status and integrity of the silicone implant.
-Also, it is important to report to your surgeon any new forms of discomfort or sensations in the area of the implant as they occur, to ensure it is not related to potential leakage.
+This is why it is recommended that patients with this implant have an MRI every few years to check the status and integrity of the silicone implant.
+Also, it is important to report to your surgeon any new discomfort or sensations in the area of the implant as they occur to ensure they are not related to potential leakage.

 Fat Transfer vs Breast implants — Which Should I Get?

-If increased cup size alone is your overall intended goal for the procedure, then implants may better suit your needs.
-On the flip side, if your breasts are augmented with your natural fat versus a foreign material, a transfer will be more suited.
+If increasing cup size alone is your overall goal for the procedure, implants may be a better fit for your needs.
+On the flip side, if your breasts are augmented with your natural fat rather than a foreign material, a transfer would be more suitable.

-If you desire both cup size increase and authentic feel, a combination of implant and fat transfer is recommended for optimal results.
+If you desire both a cup size increase and an authentic feel, a combination of implants and fat transfer is recommended for optimal results.

 Directly Comparing Breast Implants vs Fat Transfer

-For a more direct comparison of the difference between breast implants and fat transfer, let us break down these types of breast surgery into three categories: fat transfer and breast implant Costs, Recovery, and benefits.
+For a more direct comparison between breast implants and fat transfer, let us break these types of breast surgery into three categories: costs, recovery, and benefits.

 Fat Transfer